sotw/AlgorithmEveryday/README.md

 You are welcome to discuss with me.

-Btw, after working in decade, I finnally realize algoritm and math is the core of problem.
+Btw, after working in decade, I finnally realize algorithm and math is the core of problem.
 Well, it's true other topic is worthy to invest time.
 But alas. time is limited.

 S/N | Title | Comment | Python3 | C++
 ---|---|---|---|---